What is drug addiction?

-Ketamine works quickly on these problems, sometimes after just one treatment, as new connections are formed in your brain that bypass the addiction.
-Ketamine therapy is especially useful in helping you maintain your sobriety, leading a life that’s free from the bonds of drug addiction.
+Ketamine works quickly on these problems, sometimes after just one treatment, as new connections are formed in your brain that bypasses the addiction.
+Ketamine and NAD+ therapy is especially useful in helping you maintain your sobriety, leading a life that’s free from the bonds of drug addiction.

 To learn more about how ketamine can help you overcome your drug addiction, call Klarity Clinic, or request an appointment online.

 Ketamine has been successfully used in the management and maintenance of life free of drugs and alcohol.
 While it is not used for detoxification, it can be used afterwards to control or eliminate the urge to use again.
 Coupled with therapy and recovery support, ketamine infusion therapy can help you transition to and maintain a healthy sober lifestyle.

 For holistic drug and alcohol addiction support: Holistic House Las Vegas.

 Evidence suggests that psychedelic psychotherapy is a promising approach to the treatment of addiction...

 A one-off dose of the drug could help alcohol addicts reduce their intake by 'erasing' drink-related memories, say psychologists testing treatment...